wiemerm/DeploymentGuide/deployment_visual_guide.md

 ## Tier Specific Finishing Examples:
 ### Pepakura Finishing Reference:
+These are examples of the construction detail level for each tier and do not necessarily include requirements around paint and weathering.

 **Tier 1**, polygonal appear indicative of Pepakura is still present due to little or no smoothing techniques applied to the piece: